Sony WH-1000XM6 Review: The New King of Noise Cancelling Headphones?

 Visually, the XM6 follows the minimalist footprint of the XM5, but a few subtle yet critical upgrades improve its ergonomics and usability.
 The ear cups feature a refined concave design, contouring more naturally to the shape of the head and enhancing long-term comfort.
 A wider headband distributes pressure more evenly, making the XM6 suitable for extended listening sessions without fatigue.

-Sony also addressed past usability quirks—the power and ANC/ambient buttons now have distinct shapes, eliminating confusion during use.
+Sony also addressed past usability quirks.
+The power and ANC/ambient buttons now have distinct shapes, eliminating confusion during use.
 The newly designed carrying case opens with a magnetic clip, replacing the older zipper design and making storage more convenient and sleek.
 The collapsable design has also turned heads, reminding people of the XM4 and how the XM5 skipped that lovable feature.

 The Sony Headphones Connect app offers robust customization options.
 You get access to adjustable EQ with multiple presets and two user-defined profiles.
 Adaptive noise cancellation automatically adjusts to your surroundings, while features like Speak-to-Chat, Quick Attention Mode, and Auto-Pause when removed make everyday usage smarter and more intuitive.